 Can you imagine the fun you can have when everyone gets excited and involved in school activities?
 That is the job of the Student Leadership class!
-Leadership runs all student council sponsored activities such as the Winter Formal, The Pep Rally, Week of Wicked, Thurber Idol and X-Games!
+Leadership runs all student council sponsored activities such as the Winter Formal, The Pep Rally, Week of Wicked, Thurber's Got Talent and X-Games!
 Hardly a week goes by when Leadership is not working hard, imagining, planning and carrying out awesome activities that you can participate in and have a blast doing!

 The Leadership program is facilitated by Mrs. Lacourse and Mr. Towne Mondays afterschool.
 Any student can join the class and learn valuable leadership skills such as communication, public speaking, planning, organization and social skills at the beginning of the year.